Hierarchical Side-Tuning for Vision Transformers: Introduction

-Recently, large Vision Transformers (ViTs) have achieved remarkable success across various visual tasks~\citep{vit, swin, he2022masked, radford2021learning}.
-Inspired by the success of large language models like \citep{brown2020language,devlin2018bert}, there is a growing enthusiasm for harnessing the pre-trained knowledge embedded within ViTs to elevate the performance in downstream tasks.
-However, the rapid increase in model size has made direct fine-tuning of these pre-trained models for downstream tasks impractical due to the associated storage overhead.
-To address this challenge, many studies have introduced Parameter-efficient transfer learning (PETL)~\citep{lian2022scaling,hu2021lora,jia2022visual,houlsby2019parameter,sung2022lst} to develop a high-performing system without the necessity of training an entirely new model for each task.
-PETL methods operate by selecting a subset of pre-trained parameters or introducing a limited number of trainable parameters into the backbone, while keeping the majority of the original parameters fixed.
-In the field of computer vision, PETL methodologies can be broadly categorized into two primary groups: adapters and prompt tuning.
-Adapters involve the incorporation of compact modules into transformer blocks, while prompt tuning consists of concatenating small parameters with input embeddings
+Recently, Vision Transformers (ViTs) have achieved remarkable success~\cite{vit}.
+Inspired by the achievements of large language models~\cite{raffel2020exploring, brown2020language, devlin2018bert}, there is a growing enthusiasm for leveraging the pre-trained knowledge embedded within ViTs, such as CLIP~\cite{radford2021learning}, MAE~\cite{he2022masked} and DINO~\cite{caron2021emerging}, to enhance performance in downstream tasks.
+However, the rapid increase in model size has rendered full fine-tuning of these pre-trained models for downstream tasks impractical due to the associated storage overhead.
+To tackle this challenge, many studies have introduced Parameter-Efficient Transfer Learning (PETL)~\cite{lian2022scaling,hu2021lora,jia2022visual,houlsby2019parameter} to develop a high-performing tuning system without the necessity of training an entirely new model for each task.
+The PETL methods function by either selecting a subset of pre-trained parameters or introducing a constrained set of trainable parameters into the backbone, all the while maintaining the majority of the original parameters in a fixed state.